"Satire at Its Best:" SA Reacts to Woman Portraying Lavish Day As She Pokes Fun at Politicians' Kids

 She also revealed she’s waiting for her father to buy her a luxury condo in Clifton, one of the city’s most exclusive areas.

 To end her day, @alpharoyce enjoyed oysters at a high-end restaurant, capturing the meal for her followers.
-The video posted by the TikTok user @alpharoyce gained massive traction on the internet, and the politician's child did not disclose who her parents are.
+The video posted by TikTok user @alpharoyce gained massive traction on the internet, sparking laughter among South Africans who expressed that she played the role too well.

 Read also

-A woman in South Africa claimed to be a politician’s daughter.
+A woman in South Africa sparked a debate with her funny yet relatable portrayal of politicians' kids.
 Image: @alpharoyce

 Source: TikTok

-The online community took to the comments section to express their thoughts on how political families live, saying:
+The online community took to the comments section to express their thoughts on how political families live:

 Oreo said: